bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 * Figure out HSA money
 * Passport status
     * https://passportstatus.state.gov
+* Driver's license
+* Set up appointment for car

 # TODO queue
-* Check on passport
 * Do NPM 2FA?
-* Set up appointment for car
 * Do in Illustrator
     * Open all files in Illustrator
         * Open all Odin files